 About the application:

 1. What is the submission deadline for applications for the Center summer research fellowship?

 The due date for applications is January 14, 2015.

 2. What must be included in a complete online application?

 Interested applicants are required to submit their applications with the following components through our web application system.
-The application will be available in November.
+The application is now available.